 Private sector involvement varies significantly from one area to the next, influenced by location, accessibility and tourism or conservation hunting potential.
 All of these factors result in great differences in the potential to generate cash income and in-kind benefits.

-The number of conservancies earning N$ 500,000 or more shrank somewhat, although normal levels of income would have been achieved prior to travel restrictions in early 2020.
 Several conservancies that had never earned cash income were assisted through the CRRRF this year.
 The CRRRF thus buffered the impact of the pandemic on conservancy by covering critical costs for employing game guards and other key staff.

 The table breaks down cash payments to conservancies, cash payments to their residents, and the monetised value of in-kind benefits.
 It also illustrates trends in benefits generation.
 More conservancies are generating no income because of reduced opportunities for conservation hunting.
 However, more conservancies have generated income and benefits over N$ 500,000 because of the growth in tourism.

 |Year||Total cash income to conservancies (N$)||Total cash income to conservancy residents (N$)||Total in-kind benefits to conservancy residents (N$)||Total returns (cash income and in-kind benefits) to conservancy residents (N$)||Number of conservancies (includes Kyaramacan Association)||Number of conservancies generating cash income or in-kind benefits||Average total returns per conservancy generating cash income or in-kind benefits|

 Not all conservancies generate cash income, either because they have not yet developed sufficient income generation capacity, or they have little potential to generate income from hunting or tourism.
 However, their conservation value to Namibia may be significant, providing protected wildlife habitat that very often is spatially linked to other conservancies or conservation landscapes.
 The provision of management and technical support to these conservancies is an important consideration for the future.